Curious About: Jay Blades – The Circle of Life, From Homelessness to Award-Winning Presenter

 “Consumerism is alarming, there’s just no space for continuous producing and disposing”

-An advocate of ‘slow’ in a fast-paced world, Jay has always favoured slowly sprucing things up to buying new.
+An advocate of ‘slow’ in a fast-paced world, Jay has always favoured slowly sprucing things up over buying new.
 He recalls when repair shops were a High Street staple, from cobblers to electrical repairs, there was somewhere to take old or broken items, saving them from landfill.
-There is a charm in the revival of ‘make do and mend’ with The Repair Shop demonstrating but more than this, perhaps it will steer us away from consumerist trends that promote a disposable culture.
+The Repair Shop champions old school skills that breathe new life into items that are treasured by their owners.
+The sentimental value is apparent and makes for emotional watching.
+There is a nostalgic charm in the revival of this ‘make do and mend’ era, but more than this, perhaps it will steer us away from consumerist trends that promote a disposable culture.
+Less trend more mend?

 Jay’s passion for the industry is within the fabric of his DNA, from social enterprise to making, to teaching. to presenting and supporting the Heritage Crafts Association ‘Red List’ that details crafts on the verge of extinction.
 “The last guy to make cricket balls in the UK died last year without an apprentice, so cricket balls are now made in China”.
 He makes a strong case in explaining that it’s up to us to change the narrative, to show alternatives, to treasure possessions, to reinvent them rather than toss them, and to pass the necessary craft skills on to the next generation.